-Janaab would be the biggest threat that to have an effect on odds movement.
-If he also goes to the front it’s the biggest concern (if still market leader at the start that is).
+Janaab would be the biggest threat to have an effect on the odds movement.
+If he also goes to the front it’s the biggest concern (if still the market leader at the start that is).

 One thing to bear in mind is this is a very obvious front-runner, there will probably be quite a few people doing the similar!
 Should it go a bit wrong you could see the market over-react with people panicking to lay off their initial bets, for that reason don’t over stake!!